Senior Investigator Award Nomination

 b.
 The nominee must have a record of academic accomplishments and independent, significant and sustained contributions to the field

 c.
 The nominee must have received their Ph.D. or M.D. at least 20 years prior to the nomination for the Senior Investigator award.

 1. A letter documenting the nominee’s research and scholarly contributions.

 2. The nominee’s current CV highlighting the nominee’s three most significant publications.

-Your nomination will be sent to the Awards Committee for review along with all completed applications received by the deadline of June 30, 2022.
-The winner will be announced by July 15, 2022.
+Your nomination will be sent to the Awards Committee for review along with all completed applications received by the submission deadline.

 Senior Investigator Award Winners: